Fin157/MonkeyLanguage/README.md

 # MonkeyLanguage
 This is an interpreter for the Chimpfuck programming language.
-The language is similar to Brainfuck but uses monkey-like sounds to describe CPU operations.
+The language is similar to Brainfuck but uses monkey-like sounds to describe instructions.